State of the consumer in the COVID world

 The impact of COVID-19 on consumers varies between countries and it is necessary to understand how each responds to the crisis in order to predict how fast they will emerge out of the economic downturn.
 To analyze these changing consumer sentiments and trends, Deloitte has been conducting a series of monthly surveys around the globe.2

-Deloitte State of the Consumer Tracker
+About Deloitte’s State of the Consumer Tracker

-Deloitte’s monthly Consumer Tracker survey monitors the attitudes and behavior of consumers in five Asia Pacific (APAC) countries—Australia, China, India, Japan and South Korea—based on replies from 1,000 consumers in each country.
-The aim of our Tracker is to make regular comparisons between consumer markets in each of these countries, and highlight any similarities and differences between them.
+Deloitte’s monthly Consumer Tracker survey monitors the attitudes and behaviors of consumers in 18 countries including five APAC countries—Australia, China, India, Japan, and South Korea—based on replies from 1,000 consumers in each country.
+The aim of our Tracker is to make regular comparisons between consumer markets in each of these countries and highlight any similarities and differences between them.

-Each month we shall focus on particular issues, but we shall also identify trends in consumer behavior in response to changes in market conditions.
+Each month we focus on particular issues, but we also identify trends in consumer behavior in response to changes in market conditions.
 This month’s survey looks at consumer concerns about the COVID-19 pandemic and how this may be affecting choices about spending.
-The findings are based on responses to our survey on 6 January 2021.
+The findings are based on responses to our survey conducted during 22-28 April 2021.